Skip to main content

 A screenshot of the Microsoft Word Marked as Final box.

-Once you’ve digitally signed your document, if you edit it, Word will remove the digital signature.
-Don’t worry.
-You can always go back to Step 1 and digitally sign it again.
+Once you’ve digitally signed your document, if you subsequently edit it, Word will remove the digital signature.
+Don’t worry, you can always go back to Step 1 and re-apply your digital signature.

 Add an Invisible Digital Signature

-You can add an invisible digital signature to prevent your name from appearing in a document.
+You can add an invisible digital signature to prevent a signer’s name from appearing in the body of a document.
+Invisible signatures are the approved digital signature method for submissions to the OFR.

 1. Open your document and click the File tab.